GenaGrig/genstar-fitness/README.md

 Contact page contains two general elements, Google map and contact form.
 It contains also a general contact information, but as it duplicates with footer, it is made just for good-looking symmetry.

 Google maps API is responsive and change its size according to screen size.
 Two containers with contact information and form are also responsive and all elements on a page has a column structure on small screen sizes.

+Right now submitting the contact form leads to return of dump form page from Code Institute, to confirm that everything was done correctly and data was submitted to back-end.
+As a future feature, sending emails with submission of this form will be implemented.

 ### Terms of Use pages